algamhr/algamhr/README.md

 -----

-I am a person who is engaged in web development.
-My skill in website development I got from online courses (Udemy) and learning on campus.
+👦 I'm a person who is engaged in Web Development.
+My skill in website development I got from online courses (like Udemy) and learning on Campus.
+My expertise covers the PHP Language Progamming, Javascript Language Programming (ReactJS, NodeJS, ExpressJS, MongoDB), Mysql and CMS Wordpress.
+Now, I studying Adobe Photoshop for my hobby.

 -----